Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 For the development of this project, it's necessary to implement the physics principles of gravitational laws and the superposition principle.
 In order to achieve this, some essential steps in order to solve this problem are the following.

 First of all, it's important to define and store the information related to each object in this system (particles).
 For this we must count with data structures such as classes and arrays in order to keep track of their positions, masses, velocities, and applied forces.
 Also, in order to solve the system it's essential to count with an integrator.
-In this case we could use any numerical integration method; for this project we're gonna test the trapezium and Riemann methods (also as a future possiblity some other methods we may fin and even the *scipy* library integrator).
-Finally another important element is how to display the results.
+In this case we could use any numerical integration method; for this project we're gonna test the trapezium and Riemann methods (also as a future possiblity some other methods we may find and even the *scipy* library integrator).
+Finally, another important element is how to display the results.
 For this project we're gonna be depending on some library graphing tools that display in a 3D space the positions of the particles at a given time.

+The final output of the project will most likely be an animated graphic of the orbits taken by the particles within the system (something like an in-library matplotlib animation, GIF or mp4 file, this is yet to be defined).
+Of course, this kind of output needs data to plot the points; so through the backend performance of the operation there will be a numerical output in a file that keeps track of the position of each particle through every iteration.

 ## Software tools
 The software tools to be used in this project will be from several libraries of Python3.
 These are the following: